 Since 2016 the IAEA has continued to oversee a wide remit of nuclear security initiatives, coordinated by its Nuclear Security Division.
-In addition to the tasks outlined in its Action Plan, these include the three-year Nuclear Security Plan (NSP), International Physical Protection Advisory Service (IPPAS) missions, state-specific Integrated Nuclear Security Support Plans (INSSPs) and a number of other activities funded by the Nuclear Security Fund (NSF).
-The IAEA is also organising a ministerial-level International Conference on Nuclear Security in 2020 and coordinating the Review Conference on the Amendment to the CPPNM, scheduled for 2021 (both discussed below).
+In addition to the tasks outlined in its Action Plan, these include the four-year Nuclear Security Plans (NSPs), International Physical Protection Advisory Service (IPPAS) missions, state-specific Integrated Nuclear Security Support Plans (INSSPs) and a number of other activities funded by the Nuclear Security Fund (NSF).

+The IAEA also organised a ministerial-level International Conference on Nuclear Security in 2020 and is coordinating the Review Conference on the Amendment to the CPPNM, scheduled for early 2022 (both discussed below).